gdotgordon/fibsrv/README.md

 # fibsrv
 Fibonacci number server

+## Requirements
+1. Go toolchain, preferably Go 15.x
+2. make
+3. docker, docker-compose

+Port requirement: the test and server use port 8080 on localhost, so these must be available to run the `integration_test` target or to bring up the server (target `serverup`).

+If port 8080 cannot be used please make the following modifications (otherwise ignore this step):
+1. Change the 8080:8080 to a port you want to use, i.e. 8333:8080 for port 8333
+2. run `export FIB_PORT=8333` in the shell you will run the test from so the integration test knows the port number

 ## Introduction and Overview
 This code implements the Fibonacci service including the two required functions:
 1. get the value of Fib(n) using memoization and a DB backing store